-- Persistent failure to bring books or materials needed for class; - Persistent failure to do homework; - Persistent poor punctuality; - Repeated unacceptable conduct including bad manners; - Repeated lack of effort/ poor work ethic in academic studies; - Repeated flouting of rules regarding school uniform, jewellery, nails, hairstyle, nails, hair colour and make up; - Repeated sitting on the floor in the corridors; - Repeated disruption of other pupils' progress; - Repeated lack of respect for the environment (eg. dropping litter); - Being out of school grounds without the appropriate authorisation; - Bullying another pupil or member of staff; - Cyberbullying or inappropriate use of social media; - Any behaviour which might be considered socially unacceptable eg. Shouting out, interrupting when some-one else is speaking, being in any way rude/impolite to peers or staff, speaking over others, laughing at others, name-calling
+- Persistent failure to bring books or materials needed for class; - Persistent failure to do homework; - Persistent poor punctuality; - Repeated unacceptable conduct including bad manners; - Repeated lack of effort/ poor work ethic in academic studies; - Repeated flouting of rules regarding school uniform, jewellery, nails, hairstyle, hair colour and make up; - Repeated sitting on the floor in the corridors; - Repeated disruption of other pupils' progress; - Repeated lack of respect for the environment (e.g. dropping litter); - Being out of school grounds without the appropriate authorisation; - Bullying another pupil or member of staff; - Cyberbullying or inappropriate use of social media; - Deliberately refusing to follow school regulations surrounding social distancing; - Refusing to wear a face covering when on the school corridors (unless exempt); - Deliberately coughing or spitting at another pupil or member of staff and hence putting them at risk from Covid-19; - Any behaviour which might be considered socially unacceptable e.g. Shouting out, interrupting when some-one else is speaking, being in any way rude/impolite to peers or staff, speaking over others, laughing at others, name-calling